onurdilsiz/Threading-or-Not-/README.md

 ./myprogram.o 100000
 ## Conclusion
 This project aims to demonstrate the ability to generate a list of integers and perform various statistical calculations on them.
 Additionally, it highlights the differences in performance between single-threaded and multi-threaded execution.
-A simple pdf report explaining the timing differences should be included with the project submission.
+A simple pdf report explaining the timing differences is included in the project.